offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    }
    ```

-   However, unlike additive phylogeny, this algorithm `{bm-target} trim/(trimmed distance matrix|trimmed distance matrices)/i`s the distance matrix by finding pairs of neighbouring leaf nodes using the neighbour leaf detection algorithm.
+   However, unlike additive phylogeny, this algorithm trims the distance matrix by finding pairs of neighbouring leaf nodes using the neighbour leaf detection algorithm.
 The algorithm recursively removes neighbouring pairs until the distance matrix is 2x2, then finds the limb lengths for those pairs and attaches them to the tree as it backs out of the recursion.

    Because this algorithm is intended to approximate non-additive distance matrices, the original limb length algorithm won't work.
 Instead, a new limb length algorithm approximates the limb length for neighbouring nodes by averaging total distances.